-FSNC has assessed the risk of causing or contributing to breaches of human rights and decent working conditions, and considered its own operations as a low-risk business in this context.
+FSNC has assessed the risk of causing or contributing to breaches of human rights and decent working conditions and considered its own operations as a low-risk business in this context.

-In regards to health, safety and environment (HSE), FSNC's self-assessment concludes with low risk in connection with the workplace.
+In regard to health, safety and environment (HSE), FSNC's self-assessment concludes with low risk in connection with the workplace.
 As described in the foregoing, FSNC applies a set of governance policies that are implemented and deeply rooted in our organization.
 FSNC demonstrates zero tolerance for harassment, discrimination, differential treatment or other conduct which may be interpreted as threatening or degrading.

 FSNC has initiated a number of initiatives to secure HSE-matters in our organization.
 In 2023 FSNC included all employees in a yearlong initiative with the ambition of developing a sustainable and credible Diversity, Equality and Inclusion ("DE&I") Strategy within FSNC.
-The strategy was aimed at including six main components; (i) Talent and Recruitment (improving how we search, find and attract the best talent); (ii) Career Opportunities (making sure everyone has a chance to shine and get the right opportunities), (iii) Career Development & Learning (creating equity in development and learning at FSN regardless of background, experience and gender); (iv) Parenting (ensuring working parents want to have a fulfilling career at FSN); (v) Work Conditions (creating an environment where you can perform at your best while having different life situations / commitments); and (vi) Teamwork and Collaboration (creating the optimal team environment which is high performing and highly collaborative).
-At FSNC, we named this initiative "Winning Together" and the work done in 2023 resulted in four pillars of action with specific recommendations which will be implemented throughout 2024.
-The first pillar is to create awareness on DE&I and set expectations for all at FSNC as leaders, i.a. by implementing an inclusive leadership pledge.
-The second pillar is to enhance core processes to fortify DE&I, which i.a. will include a review and improvement to parental leave and family support policy.
-The third pillar is to empower the organization to continuously learn and develop understanding of DE&I, i.a. by initiating leadership and unconscious bias training.
-The final pillar is to adapt behaviours to create an environment craving diversity, underwriting equality and embracing inclusion, i.a. by embedding rituals in team settings to boost psychological safety.
+The strategy was aimed at including six main components; (i) Talent and Recruitment (improving how we search, find and attract the best talent); (ii) Career Opportunities (making sure everyone get the right opportunities), (iii) Career Development & Learning (creating equity in development and learning regardless of background, experience and gender); (iv) Parenting (ensuring working parents want to have a fulfilling career at FSNC); (v) Work Conditions (creating an environment where you can perform at your best while having different life situations / commitments); and (vi) Teamwork and Collaboration (creating the optimal team environment which is high performing and highly collaborative).
+At FSNC, we named this initiative "Winning Together" and the work done in 2023 resulted in four pillars of action with specific recommendations intended to be implemented throughout 2024 and 2025.
+The first pillar is to create awareness on DE&I and set expectations for all at FSNC as leaders, amongst others by implementing an inclusive leadership pledge.
+The second pillar is to enhance core processes to fortify DE&I, which will include a review and improvement of parental leave and family support policy as well as changes to our promotion process to increase transparency.
+The third pillar is to empower the organization to continuously learn and develop understanding of DE&I, by, inter alia, leadership training tailored to the respective cohort.
+The final pillar is to adapt behaviors to create an environment craving diversity, underwriting equality and embracing inclusion, by among others embedding rituals in team settings to boost psychological safety and foster inclusion in our teamwork.